You already know what “The Pill” looks like, but what about “The Male Pill?”

 It’s time that we broadened how we think about contraception.

-We don’t yet know what “The Male Pill” will look like.
-It needs a new identity.
+“The Male Pill” needs a new identity.
 One that is distinct, and conveys that a single form of contraception won’t meet the needs of all users.
-Women change contraceptive methods multiple times over their lives, and we know that a single form of male contraception won’t be perfect for everyone.
+Women change contraceptive methods multiple times over their lives, and we know that a single form of male contraception won’t be perfect for everyone - men or women.

 “The Male Pill” can take many forms, and this is the time for everyone to dream big.
 Research is in the early stage, and can be modified to fit design criteria that you come up with.
 What would your ideal version of “The Male Pill” be?